A Voice in the Wilderness – Matthew 3

 make His paths straight!

-Though Jesus’ mother, Mary, had visited her relative and John’s mother, Elizabeth, when both women were pregnant with the two children, there is no indication in scripture that Jesus and John had met each other prior to their encounter when John baptized Jesus in the Jordan River, beginning Jesus’ ministry.
+Though Jesus’ mother, Mary, had visited her relative, John’s mother Elizabeth, when both were pregnant, there is no indication in scripture that Jesus and John had met each other previous to when John baptized Jesus in the Jordan River, beginning Jesus’ three-year ministry.

-John the Baptist did not mince any words or soft-pedal his message when he spoke to the crowds.
+When speaking to the crowds, John the Baptist did not mince words or soft-pedal his message.
 He was blunt and firm, in keeping with his rugged lifestyle.
-But he always kept his focus on the coming Messiah, Jesus, and directed the focus of the crowds towards Him.
+But John always kept his focus on the Messiah, Jesus, and directed the focus of the crowds towards Him, as well.
+As John announced tot the crowd one day:

 11 “I baptize you with water for repentance, but the One who is coming after me is more powerful than I. I am not worthy to remove His sandals.
 He Himself will baptize you with the Holy Spirit and fire.
 12 His winnowing shovel is in His hand, and He will clear His threshing floor and gather His wheat into the barn.
 But the chaff He will burn up with fire that never goes out.”
 Matthew 3:11-12 (HCSB)

-Jesus then came, preaching a message of spiritual rebirth and eternal life with an emphasis on love, forgiveness, and service to others.
-But He was also coming as the undisputed King of this new kingdom, one that the prophets of old foretold would eventually replace all earthly kingdoms.
-It will be a kingdom run strictly on purity, love, and divine fruitfulness, with power and righteousness flowing to its subjects through faith in the sacrificial death and resurrection of their King, Jesus Christ Himself.
-We could never earn the right to be a part of this wonderful kingdom; it is only extended to us by faith and God’s infinite grace and mercy.
+Jesus soon arrived, preaching a message of spiritual rebirth and eternal life through faith, with an emphasis on love, forgiveness, and service to others.
+But Jesus was also coming as the undisputed King of a new kingdom, one that the prophets of old wrote would eventually replace all earthly governments.
+It will be an eternal kingdom run on the principles of purity, love, and divine fruitfulness.
+Power and righteousness for its citizens will come through faith in the sacrificial death and resurrection of their King, Jesus Christ Himself.
+We could never on our own effort earn the right to be a part of this wonderful kingdom.
+It is a gift, extended to us through faith and by God’s infinite grace and mercy.

-The message of John’s voice in the wilderness was later echoed by Jesus, as recorded in the gospel of John.
-Speaking of Himself, Jesus taught:
+John’s teachings in the wilderness were later echoed by Jesus, as recorded in the gospel of John.

 Reflection

-What voices or messengers did God use to turn your heart towards Christ?
+What voice or voices did God use to turn your heart towards Christ?